geoserver/geoserver/doc/en/user/source/data/app-schema/mongo-tutorial.rst

 MongoDB Store
 ^^^^^^^^^^^^^

-When configuring app-schema mappings for a MongoDB source there are few things to mind of regarding store configuration.
+When configuring app-schema mappings for a MongoDB source some connection parameters tweaks might be needed, in order to ensure that the full set of recognized and made available to the mapping.
-The building of a MongoDB Store implies the creation of a Mongo schema, inferred from the db collection.
+The setup of a MongoDB Store implies the creation of a Mongo schema, inferred from the db collection.
-The inferring process by default will use a random Mongo object from the collection.
+This process by default will use a random Mongo object from the collection.
 If that object doesn't contain all attributes of interest, the result will be an incomplete schema.
-This behaviour can thus be controlled by means of the following two parameters that should be provided inside the ``<parameters>`` element under the ``<DataStore>`` node:
+This behaviour can thus be controlled by means of the following two parameters, which should be provided inside the ``<parameters>`` element under the ``<DataStore>`` node:

-* the parameter ``objs_id_schema``, which specifies a comma separeted list of MongoDB JSON object to be used to build the schema (not needed if ``max_objs_schema`` is present)
+* ``objs_id_schema``, which specifies a comma separeted list of MongoDB JSON object to be used to build the schema (not needed if ``max_objs_schema`` is present).

 .. code-block:: xml